fingo/spata/readme.md

 The situation is similar when typed values have to be converted to strings to create `CSV` data.
-Although there is a `toString` method available for each value, it is often insufficient, because a specific format of dates, numbers, and other values may be required.
+Although there is a `toString` method available for each value, it is often insufficient, because specific format of dates, numbers, and other values may be required.
 Again, there is no single interface for encoding different types into strings. spata provides `text.StringRenderer` to help with this.